Term Life Vs Traditional Life Insurance. Which Is Better?

 5. Loan

-An insured cannot avail of a loan under his term insurance policy.
-This limitation is because term plans do not accumulate any cash value and generally expire the end of the term.
+An insured cannot avail of a loan under their term insurance policy.
+This limitation is because term plans do not accumulate any cash value and generally expire at the end of the term.
 However, you can avail of a loan against your life insurance policy.
-The insurance company issues the loan based on the cash value of the policy as the collateral for the loan.
-However, an individual may have to wait for 3 years for his life insurance policy to accumulate a cash value, and the terms and conditions will spell out this clause separately.
+The insurance company issues the loan based on the cash value of the policy as collateral for the loan.
+However, an individual may have to wait for 3 years for their life insurance policy to accumulate a cash value, and the terms and conditions will spell out this clause separately.

 6. Premium Amount